kenhding/MODINSdoc/docs/source/userInfo.rst

 User Storage
 ----
-The new server was equipped with a total storage of 15.4TB(14*1.1TB), we used hardware RAID_ to protect the data loss due to hardware defects.
+Server2 was equipped with a total storage of 15.4TB(14*1.1TB), we used hardware RAID_ to protect the data loss due to hardware defects.
 Three main disks with 4.4TB each for the major storage, each disk configured with RAID5 thus 3.3TB is available for read/write.
 The user accounts are located under the ``/home`` path configured RAID1.
 The overview and the mount path as below:

 ::